 A hilarious and poetic coming-of-age story about a natural-born trouble maker, and his relationship with his father.
-The story follows Inua’s real life journey from his birth place in Nigeria to the culture-shock of England, charting his trials, tribulations and mischief-making along the way.
+The story followed Inua’s real-life journey from his birthplace in Nigeria to the culture-shock of England, charting his trials, tribulations, and mischief-making along the way.

-Using playful rhymes, Inua weaves

-vivid and endearing characters, while at the same time challenging expectations of what it is to be a young black male in the UK today.
+Using playful rhymes, Inua weaved vivid and endearing characters, while at the same time challenging expectations of what it is to be a young black male in the UK today.

 A BAC Scratch Commission with Apples and Snakes

 A London Word Festival Commission.
 Funded by Arts Council England.

 "Ellams’ poetry gleams with a dusty, worn, deeply original beauty and he remains such wonderfully generous company to keep on stage."